anderson-aristotle/js/README.md

 - `''`, `""`, and ` `` `

-*Note*:  The negation of a truthy value is `false` and the negation of a falsy *Note*:  The negation of a truthy value is `false` and the negation of a falsy value is `true`.
+*Note*:  The negation of a truthy value is `false` and the negation of a falsy value is `true`.

 <!-- start code block file="snippets/boolean2.js" -->